Editing and Coaching Services

 Query Letter: $35

 Are you getting ready to pitch your book?
-I’ll do two passes of your query letter, making sure it’s genre-appropriate, has a strong hook, and presents your book in an ideal way to appeal to agents and editors.
+I’ll do a line-by-line edit pass of your query letter, making sure it’s genre-appropriate, has a strong hook, and presents your book in an ideal way to appeal to agents and editors.
 I’ll also proofread it for any errors and tighten/rephrase language as needed.
+After you incorporate my suggested changes, I’ll take a second look at the query to make sure it shines!

-I’ll do two passes of a developmental edit on a synopsis of your story, making sure that the finished product is clear, dynamic, engaging, and has what it takes to grab an agent’s or editor’s attention.
+I’ll do two edit passes on a synopsis of your story, making sure that the finished product is clear, dynamic, engaging, and has what it takes to grab an agent’s or editor’s attention.
 I’ll go line by line, addressing clarity of language as well as plot, character, theme, and pacing.
 I’ll also proofread to make sure your synopsis doesn’t contain any typos or grammatical errors.

 I’ll read the entire manuscript and then give you a comprehensive edit letter outlining the manuscript’s strengths, as well as suggestions for how to fix any areas that I believe need improvement (plot, setting, theme, dialogue, character, pacing, etc.).
 Though I will point out any consistent patterns or recurring habits/errors, I won’t do a line edit or mark up the manuscript the way I would with a full developmental edit.

-I will edit the first five pages free of charge, to make sure we're a good fit.
-Should you decide to proceed, I'll provide a comprehensive read-through and edit of the manuscript, with a focus on tone, plot, structure, character, setting, point of view, and story.
-I’ll make three passes through the manuscript, delving more deeply with each one.
+I'll provide a comprehensive read-through and line-by-line edit of the manuscript, with a focus on tone, plot, structure, character, setting, point of view, and story.
 I may make suggestions about how to strengthen the plot, clarify characters' motivations, heighten the stakes, improve dialogue, tighten prose, and make the overall story more believable or compelling.
 I may also suggest ways to restructure the story as a whole (i.e., opening the manuscript at a different point in time; altering point of view; collapsing several scenes into one; or altering the role that a given character plays).
 During a developmental edit, I will also point out obvious errors in language, grammar, or spelling.
 I typically make all of these editorial suggestions using MS Word's Track Changes function.
-Once my third pass through the manuscript is complete, I will write an editorial report to accompany the annotated manuscript, giving an overview of what I believe the author did well and what needs improvement (essentially, summarizing the issues, suggestions, and comments from the annotated manuscript).
+Once my line-by-line edit is complete, I will write an edit letter to accompany the annotated manuscript, giving an overview of what I believe you did well (so important!) and what needs improvement, as well as actionable suggestions for how to make these changes.

-Manuscript Assessment/Reader Report + Developmental Edit of 1st 50 Pages: $750
+Full Manuscript Edit + Line-by-Line Edit of 1st 50 Pages

-This option includes everything I provide with a manuscript assessment and reader report, plus a developmental edit of the first fifty pages of your manuscript.
+This option includes everything I provide with a full manuscript edit, plus a deluxe, line-by-line edit of the first fifty pages of your manuscript.
 I’ll read your whole manuscript and give you feedback on what’s working and what isn’t, as well as line-by-line feedback on the opening chapters (the most important chapters of the book, when it comes to grabbing an agent or editor’s attention).
-You can then take the feedback I’ve given you in the editorial letter and the specific comments I’ve made on the first fifty pages and apply them to the rest of your manuscript.
+You can then take the feedback I’ve given you in the edit letter and the specific comments I’ve made on the first fifty pages and apply them to the rest of your manuscript.
 This is a great option if you’re budget-conscious and want to get the benefits of the manuscript assessment as well as the deeper insight of a developmental edit.

 Consulting Calls: $75/hr